charanjeet2008/100-days-javascript/DesignPatterns/Structural/Structural.md

 https://lh3.googleusercontent.com/1jBXTzkUIdueAa5dpgeghlegjcPN281NmsfAfZ2HCviTLd8PrSe93fm3DKOTDBydXC6ckg=s170https://en.wikipedia.org/wiki/Composite_pattern
 https://sourcemaking.com/design_patterns/composite

+The Composite Pattern describes a group of objects that can be treated in the same way a single instance of an object may be.
+This allows us to treat both individual objects and compositions in a uniform manner, meaning that the same behavior will be applied regardless of whether we're working with one item or a thousand.

 ## 4. Decorator
 Attach additional responsibilities to an object dynamically.
 Provide a flexible alternative to sub-classing for extending functionality.